36 Signal Regiment (Canada): Members

-When fully manned, the Regiment consists of nearly 200 soldiers and officers.
-Members are primarily Signal Officers and Army Communication Informations Systems Specialists (ACISS) (trades of the Communications and Electronics Branch).
-They are supported by Resource Management Support (RMS) Clerks, Supply Technicians and Vehicle Technicians.
-The majority of positions are part-time reservists, supported by a small cadre of Regular Force members and full-time reservists.
+When fully staffed, the Regiment consists of nearly 200 soldiers and officers.
+Members are primarily from trades of the Royal Canadian Corps of Signals (RCCS) including Signal Officers, Signal Operators, Information Services Technicians, Signal Technicians, and Line Technicians.
+All RCCS trades fall under the Communications and Electronics Branch.
+They are supported by Logistic Officers, Human Resource Administrators, Financial Support Administrators, Materiel Management Technicians and Vehicle Technicians.
+The majority of positions are part-time reservists, supported by a small cadre of Regular Force members and full-time reservists on Class B contracts.

 Equipment

 The Regiment operates a variety of vehicles, including: